Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Additional results

 \subsection{Instruction-tuned models}

-All main paper experiments use base (pre-trained) models, consistent with R-Zero~\citep{huang2025rzero} and General-Reasoner~\citep{ma2025general}.
+We use base (pre-trained) models throughout, consistent with R-Zero~\citep{huang2025rzero} and General-Reasoner~\citep{ma2025general}.
 We additionally run the pipeline on Qwen2.5-1.5B-Instruct (\Cref{tab:instruct}).
 No configuration consistently improves over the untrained base on either benchmark.
 At the tested scale, co-evolutionary training, with or without vocabulary dropout, does not benefit instruction-tuned models in our experiments.